s-loar/stimulus-talk/README.md

 * Values are for storing state as element attributes.
 They are similar to Targets.

 ## Controllers
 * Are the main objects for HTML interation.
+Work kinda like controllers of other frameworks.
+Behavior is encapsulated.
   * Have scope to the element they are an attribute, and it’s children.
   * Controllers ignore the scope of controllers nested within their scope.
   * More than one controller can be associated with the same element.